-21. Credit Facility
+22. Credit Facility

 On March 18, 2016 the Company entered into a \$ 2 million revolving credit facility ("Facility") with Wells Fargo Bank, National Association ("Wells Fargo").
 Under the agreement, the Company is required to deposit \$500 with Wells Fargo to serve as collateral for the Facility, and that \$500 is presented as restricted cash on the consolidated statement of financial position.
 Borrowings up to \$500 are available until the Company meets two financial covenants (defined below), fully collateralized by the deposit.
 Once the financial covenants are met and the Company chooses to use the revolving credit facility, the collateral of \$500 will be returned to the Company.
 From that point, borrowings are limited based on a percentage of trade accounts receivable and inventories.
-The financial covenants have been met at March 31, 2020, but the Company has chosen not to use the \$2 million revolving credit facility at this time.
+The financial covenants have been suspended at September 30, 2021, but the Company has chosen not to use the \$2 million revolving credit facility at this time.

-The restricted cash of \$500 is shown as a separate line item on the statement of financial position.
+The restricted cash of \$500 is shown as a separate line item on the consolidated statement of financial position.

-The interest on the Facility is LIBOR plus 3%, with an annual standby charge of 0.25%, charged quarterly.
+The interest on the Facility is LIBOR (floor of 1%) plus 2.75%, with an annual "unused" fee of 25bps on the \$500, charged quarterly.
 The Company has granted a security interest to Wells Fargo on all the property of the Company.
-Interest only payments are due monthly with the principal due at maturity, which will be May 31, 2020.
+Interest only payments are due monthly with the principal due at maturity, which will be May 31, 2022.

-There have been no borrowings as of March 31, 2020 and 2019.
+There have been no borrowings as of September 30, 2021 and 2020.